 While the Oriental Longhair is generally considered healthy, certain genetic conditions are commonly found in this breed, including periodontal disease, progressive retinal atrophy (PRA), liver amyloidosis, kinked tails, and crossed eyes.
 The life expectancy of the Oriental Longhair is up to 15 years.

 The Oriental Longhair cat cost is quite high.
 Expect to pay between $400 to $2,000 for an Oriental Longhair cat.
 Breeder lineage will play a large role in cost, as well as the kitten’s color and markings.
 Always seek out a reputable breeder to ensure your kitten is healthy and well-socialized before entering your home.
 You can start by checking with The International Cat Association or the Cat Fanciers’ Association for reputable breeders.

 The mild-mannered Oriental Longhair makes a great family pet.
 This vocal cat will be happy to chat with anyone who will listen and will enjoy spending time with the whole family, including children.
 While this cat prefers the attention of human companions, the Oriental Longhair will also tolerate other cats and dogs.
 Keep this feline away from small pets that they may view as prey.

 Oriental Longhairs are extremely affectionate and will love cuddling and following you around everywhere you go.

 This is a very vocal breed.
 Expect to hear your Oriental Longhair’s “thoughts” throughout the day.

-The Oriental Longhair takes everything we love about the Siamese cate and gives it a bit of flair.
-This feline’s intelligence and pleasant demeanor make it a great addition to a household that wants a cat that keeps everyone on their toes.
-Give this kitty all the love and attention it deserves, and you will have a very happy furry friend.
+The Oriental Longhair takes everything we love about the Siamese breed group of cats and gives it a bit of flair.
+This feline’s intelligence and pleasant demeanor make them a great addition to a household that wants a cat that keeps everyone on their toes.
+Give this kitty all the love and attention they deserve, and you will have a very happy furry friend.